lnicosia/scop/README.md

 make
 ```

-OpenGL 4.0 is required, hence it is not going to work on Virtual Box's Linux machines, since it can handle OpenGL 3.3 at most.
+OpenGL 4.0 is required (hence it is not going to work on Virtual Box's Linux machines, since they can handle OpenGL 3.3 at most).

 GLFW is also required.